Search and Rescue

 » CPR/First Aid

 Training may include monthly meetings, weekend outings during the year, and outside trainings with other agencies.
-The outings provide practical experience through the use of mock searches, tracking exercises, map and compass exercises and ATV operation.
-Outside training is available through statewide courses, managing search operations schools, mountaineering and other specialized classes.
-SAR member also provide outdoor survival awareness trainings at local schools and summer camps.
-Umatilla County SAR respond to 15 to 20 calls per year, and may spend anywhere between 4-5 hours to 2-3 days on a mission.
+The outings provide practical experience through the use of mock searches, tracking exercises, map and compass exercises, and ATV operation.
+Outside training is available through statewide courses, managing search operations schools, mountaineering, and other specialized classes.
+SAR members also provide outdoor survival awareness trainings at local schools and summer camps.
+Umatilla County SAR responds to 15 to 20 calls per year and may spend anywhere between 4-5 hours to 2-3 days on a mission.
 SAR’s commitment involves time and money to become properly equipped and trained for the unique challenges they will face.
-Members donate the use of their personal equipment including ATV's, snowmobiles, 4x4 vehicles, and horses or mules.
-Call outs can frequently occur during harsh conditions, and volunteers are required to be prepared with the proper clothing and equipment for any weather conditions encountered on a search.
+Members donate the use of their personal equipment including ATVs, snowmobiles, 4x4 vehicles, and horses or mules.
+Callouts can frequently occur during harsh conditions, and volunteers are required to be prepared with the proper clothing and equipment for any weather conditions encountered on a search.